dani8439/dani8439.github.io/_posts/2021-5-28-react-final-project.markdown

             return {...state, collections: collectionsThree}
 ```

 It grew and grew, first trying to find the collection.
 Then finding the associated pieces.
 Then finding the particular piece I wanted to update.
 Thankfully, in
 Open Office Hours for the project, the always helpful Dakota said that the reason why doing such a thing was such a pain, was because most people avoided it.
 By
 unnesting my routes, I could do away with a lot of headaches, and have my reducers be much more shallow, and not feel like I was picking through a needle in a haystack
 in order to manipulate and send back and forth the right information from frontend to backend.
 And after a few days of debugging and untangling my code, as it turned out
 unnesting is the sane thing to do when it comes to routes.
-While my `CollectionReducer` doesn't really look that interesting on the whole,
+While my `CollectionReducer` doesn't really look that interesting on the whole.

 ```
 export default function collectionReducer(state = {collections: []}, action) {